 If you love garlic butter as much as I do, then this is the recipe for you!

 In case you couldn’t tell, we’re BIG garlic butter fans in my house.
-We love anything covered in garlic butter, from Garlic Butter Baked Chicken Breast to Garlic Butter Scallops.
+We love anything covered in garlic butter, from salmon, rainbow trout recipe, shrimp recipe to garlic butter scallops.

 Ingredients & Substitutions